sumanmukherjee03/practice-and-katas/k8s/CKA/cluster-upgrade.README.md

 The better way to upgrade a node is to start by draining the node.
 `kubectl drain node01 --ignore-daemonsets`.
 This evicts pods on a node and are recreated on other nodes.
-Along with that the node is also marked as cordoned or unschedulable.
+Along with that, the node is also marked as cordoned or unschedulable.

 If there are pods on this node that are not controlled by a replica set or deployment, then the node needs to be drained by force.
 But remember, that standalone pod running in that node will be lost forever.